invisibleXML/ixml/misc/pragmas.md

         </my:spin>
     </rule>
 ````

-Annotations pertaining to a particular occurrence of a symbol appear
+Annotations appearing immediately before an occurrence of a symbol in
+the right-hand side of a rule pertain to the occurrence of that
+symbol.
+In the example, this is the case for the `my:flavor` pragma
+on *c*.

+Annotations appearing before the full stop at the end of the rule
+pertain to the rule as a whole.
+In the example, this is the case for
+the `my:spin` pragma.

-immediately before that occurrence, as here the `my:flavor` pragma.
+Annotations appearing immediately before the nonterminal on the

-Annotations which provide a nonterminal with default value for some
+left-hand side of a rule do one of three things:

-property appear immediately before the nonterminal on the left-hand
+* They may provide the nonterminal on the left-hand side with a
+default value for some property.

+* They may pertain to the rule as a whole.

+* They may pertain to the grammar as a whole.

+These cases are not distinguished by their syntax; the distinction
+follows from the meaning of the pragma.

-side of a rule, as here the `my:color` pragma.
+In the example, this is the case for the `my:color` pragma.

+It follows that there are two ways to provide annotations pertaining
-Annotations pertaining to a rule as a whole may occur either before
+to a rule as a whole: they may occur either before the left-hand side
-the left-hand side of the rule, which may be preferred for
+of the rule, which may be preferred for light-weight annotations, or
-light-weight annotations, or before the full stop at the end of the
+before the full stop at the end of the rule, which is preferable for
-rule, which is preferable for long complicated annotations.
+long complicated annotations.

-Annotations pertaining to the grammar as a whole appear immediately
-before the first rule, and thus appear as attributes on the first
-`rule` element of the grammar.

-Pragmas occurring before a full stop apply to the rule as a whole.
-Pragmas occurring before a symbol in the right-hand side of a rule
-apply to that occurrence of that symbol.
-Pragmas occurring before the
-left-hand side of a rule may apply to that symbol in general, or to
-the rule as a whole, or (if occurring before the first rule) to the
-grammar as a whole; such distinctions are conveyed semantically, not
-syntactically.

 ## Worked examples